hasura/graphql-engine/manual/SDKs/ios-sdk.rst

 Step 1 : Download the Hasura iOS SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`CocoaPods <http://cocoapods.org>`__ is a dependency manager for Cocoa
+`CocoaPods <http://cocoapods.org>`__ is a dependency manager for iOS projects.
-projects.
 You can install it with the following command:

 .. code:: bash

     $ gem install cocoapods

-    CocoaPods 1.1.0+ is required to build the Hasura sdk.
+.. tip:: CocoaPods 1.1.0+ is required to build the Hasura sdk.

-To integrate the Hasura sdk into your Xcode project using CocoaPods,
-specify it in your ``Podfile``:
+To integrate the Hasura sdk into your Xcode project using CocoaPods, specify it in your ``Podfile``:

 .. code :: ruby